-141 [Comment to Protected Person: The Code treats Protected Persons differently than other Athletes or Persons in certain circumstances based on the understanding that, below a certain age or intellectual capacity, an Athlete or other Person may not possess the mental capacity to understand and appreciate the prohibitions against conduct contained in the Code.
-This would include, for example, a Paralympic Athlete with a documented lack of legal capacity due to an intellectual impairment.
-The term "open category" is meant to exclude competition that is limited to junior or age group categories.
-Those circumstances where a Protected Person or Recreational Athlete is to be treated differently than Persons or Athletes have been specifically identified in the Code.
+The purpose of the category of Protected Person is to take into account that an Athlete or other Person may not possess the mental capacity to sufficiently understand and appreciate the prohibitions against conduct contained in the Code.
+The special treatment of Protected Person flows from the fact that the central criteria to determine the period of Ineligibility is "Fault".

+Those circumstances where a Protected Person, Minor or Recreational Athlete is to be treated differently than other Persons or Athletes have been specifically identified in the Code.
 It should not be assumed, with respect to Article 7.4 or any other Article in the Code, that different treatment was intended where it is not specifically expressed.]

-142 [Comment to Provisional Hearing: A Provisional Hearing is only a preliminary proceeding which may not involve a full review of the facts of the case.
+^{158 [}Comment to Provisional Hearing: A Provisional Hearing is only a preliminary proceeding which may not involve a full review of the facts of the case.
 Following a Provisional Hearing, the Athlete remains entitled to a subsequent full hearing on the merits of the case.
-By contrast, an "expedited hearing", as that term is used in Article 7.4.3, is a full hearing on the merits conducted on an expedited time schedule.]
+By contrast, an "expedited hearing", as that term is used in Article 7.4.3, is a full hearing on the merits conducted on an expedited time schedule.
+The provision that the hearing shall be conducted by the body that would conduct the final hearing on the merits would not apply where the Provisional Suspension is imposed by a Major Event Organization and the final merits hearing is held after completion of the Event under the International Federation's rules.]